tbooth/snakemake-publishing/episodes/01-making-a-toy-dataset.md

 1. If you developed the pipeline on your own research data, this may not be freely redistributable.
    The toy dataset should be at least as re-usable as the pipeline itself.

-## Startegy for making a toy dataset
+## Strategy for making a toy dataset

 Here we need a practical example.
 We can base it on the existing sample data.